Philippe de Buyster

-Philippe de Buyster (1595 – 1688), was a Flemish-French sculptor.
+Philippe de Buyster (1595 – 1688) was a Flemish-French sculptor.

 Biography

 He was born in Antwerp and became a pupil of Gillis van Papenhoven.
 He moved to Paris in about 1622, where in 1632 he became 'Sculpteur ordinaire du Roi' and lived to a great age.
 He worked on numerous funeral monuments and decorations for the Royal court, often collaborating with Jacques Sarazin.
+He is known for mythological subjects.
 His widow remarried the painter Pieter Rijsbraeck.
-Their son John Michael Rysbrack later became a sculptor while another son Pieter Andreas Rysbrack became a painter.
+Their son John later became a sculptor, while another son, Pieter, became a painter.
+He died in 1688, in Paris, aged 92 or 93.

-He is known for mythological subjects.